Resident Training Student Information

 Students are reminded that classes are conducted in an academic setting and should dress appropriate for both classroom and outside activities.
 Generally, the standard is business casual or duty uniforms in the classroom.
 Clothing shall be neat, clean, in good repair, and present a professional appearance.
 Ball Caps, hats, tank tops or “muscle shirts”, “job sweats”, or torn-ragged clothing are inappropriate.
 Clothing shall not display any wording, message, cartoon, or picture that is sexist or sexually suggestive, racist, political in nature, or construed to be demeaning, divisive, or provocative in any way.
 Final judgment as to interpretation of this provision rests with the instructional staff and State Fire Academy management.

-A few specific courses such as EMLL, ZFID, ZFOI/ZFOII, ZOCC and NFA courses etc. will require a professional level of dress.
-For the higher level classes, jeans and t-shirts are NOT acceptable.
+A few specific courses such as EMLL, ZFID, ZFOI/ZFOII, ZOCC, NFA, and other courses will require a professional level of dress.
+For the higher level classes, jeans and t-shirts are not acceptable.

 Acceptable Attire for Higher Level Classes:

 - Males: shirts with collars, slacks, including departmental uniforms (No t-shirts or job shirts), and shoes and socks.
 Optional items include sweaters, sport coats, and ties.

 - Females: dresses, blouses with slacks or skirts, including departmental uniforms (No t-shirts or job shirts), and shoes.